Return to the list of threads...

 Yes, the exercise would be very helpful to assist me in reflecting on formal biosafety education in my county.

+7. Are there general characteristics in line with your national experience of higher education?
 Does the exercise assist you in reflecting on informal education in your county?
+Yes.

 posted on 2017-04-06 12:47 UTC by Ms. Angela Lozan, Republic of Moldova